 One CC app that users might especially find useful is Capture, which lets you adapt photos into colours, patterns, type, brushes and shapes for use in Photoshop, Illustrator, Dimension, Adobe XD, and other applications.

 What's included in the Adobe CC free trial?

 Adobe does allow you to try CC for up to 30 days for free.
-The trial version gets you 2GB of cloud storage, video tutorials, 130+ desktop fonts and 800+ web font from Typekit, and a CC desktop app that lets you manage apps, files, and fonts.
+The trial version gets you 2GB of cloud storage, video tutorials, and a CC desktop app that lets you manage apps, files, and fonts.
 You can download trial version for the desktop applications here.

 Adobe CC System Requirements

 Mac users will need Mac OS X10.11 or higher.
 PC users need Windows 7, 8 or 10.
 You can see the program-by-program requirements here.

 - Adobe lets you use CC on up to 2 devices, Mac or PC, though you can’t use both at the same time.
 For example, you can have one set up on a computer at work, and another at home.

 - CC access also gets you CS6 access.
 This might be especially useful for audio/video editors who use Encore, as this is discontinued on CC.
 With access to CS6 however, Adobe allows a workaround for Encore users.

 - You don’t need to be online to use CC.
 You do need to be connected at installation, but otherwise you can use your program(s) in the offline mode for up to 99 days on an annual subscription, and 30 days with the monthly subscription.
 After 30 days, you will be prompted to reconnect so Adobe can verify your license.
 You can read more about offline grace periods here.